MJoergen/HyperRAM/README.md

 ### Clock synthesis

-As mentioned previously, controlling the physical I/O to the HyperRAM device requires two additional clocks to get the correct timing:
+As mentioned previously, controlling the physical I/O to the HyperRAM device requires an additional clock (at twice the frequency) to get the correct timing.
-* A 100 MHz clock delayed 90 degrees.
-* A 200 MHz clock.

-Both are generated using a single MMCM.
+This double-speed clock is generated using a single MMCM.
 This is done in the file [src/MEGA65/clk.vhd](src/MEGA65/clk.vhd).

 This file also generates a 40 MHz clock, but this is only used by the support files